neuroinformatics-unit/gsoc/GSoC-2025/GSoC-2025/Datashuttle: Deploy Datashuttle as an installable package (Lucas Laredo).md

 - **Availability**

-    I plan to dedicate around 25 hours per week to the GSoC project while balancing my part-time internship.
-I am confident with my ability to manage both commitments, specially since during the period of the program I will be on vacation from university (Universidade Federal de Minas Gerais) and which I plan to use it to further focus on the project.
+    I plan to dedicate around 20 hours per week to the GSoC project while balancing my part-time internship (also 20 hours per week).
+In order to manage both commitments and compensate for the shorther weekly allocation, I have proposed a 18-week project timeline - slightly longer than the usual 12-week schedule.
+I am confident with my ability to manage both commitments, especially since during the period of the program I will be on vacation from university (Universidade Federal de Minas Gerais), time I plan to use it to focus primarily on the project.

 ## GSoC